-Professor of Behavioral and Social Sciences (Research)
+Professor of Behavioral and Social Sciences

 Overview

 Mentor Statement: Dr. Magill is committed to and absolutely enjoys mentorship of students and early career colleagues.
-Areas of interest include: Mechanisms of Behavior Change; Science of Behavior Change; Statistical analyses in the context of clinical trials; Meta-analysis of behavioral treatment effects; and Therapist training, fidelity monitoring, and implementation science.
+Areas of interest include: Mechanisms of Behavior Change; Science of Behavior Change; Statistical analyses in the context of clinical trials; Meta-analysis of behavioral treatment effects; Intervention development; and Therapist training, fidelity monitoring, and implementation science.

 Brown Affiliations